wix/Detox/docs/APIRef.DetoxObjectAPI.md

 })
 ```

-Usually, you are not supposed to write own implementation of this call, as mentioned earlier in the [detox.beforeEach()](#detox.beforeEach) documentation.
+Normally, you are not supposed to write own implementation of this call, as mentioned earlier in the [detox.beforeEach()](#detox.beforeEach) documentation.

 ### `detox.cleanup()`
 The cleanup phase should happen after all the tests have finished.
 This is the phase where detox-server shuts down.
 The simulator will also shut itself down if `--cleanup` flag is added to `detox test`